idjaw/redlock-fifo/README.md

 The normal behavior of redlock-py is to `return false` on a existing lock.
 The mainstream approach is to poll the lock until acquisition.
 This process has two downsides :

-1. It doesn't warranty that the first requester will be the first to get the lock.
+1. It doesn't guarantee that the first requester will be the first to get the lock.
-2. It doesn't warranty an access to the resource (a requester can wait indefenitely).
+2. It doesn't guarantee an access to the resource (a requester can wait indefenitely).

 To prevent [starvation](https://en.wikipedia.org/wiki/Starvation_%28computer_science%29), we add a simple FIFO queue implemented in Redis managing access to the resource.
-This queue allows us to warranty access to a resource and warranty that the lock will be attribued in order of lock request.
+This queue allows us to guarantee access to a resource and guarantee that the lock will be attribued in order of lock request.

-You can use this project in multi-threaded environment to prevent process starvation and warranty order of execution.

 Requirements
 ------------